How to Understand Wood Furniture Door Styles

 Roll top doors

 Roll top doors aren’t only for the bread box.
 They’re useful on any piece of furniture that can benefit from a flexible door that hides away when open.
-On desks with high side panels for privacy, roll top doors follow the shape of the panels and use up no extra space.
+On desks with high side panels for privacy such as secretary desks, roll top doors follow the shape of the panels and use up no extra space.

 The Heirloom 56" Rolltop Desk with Flat Sides and a hutch from Amish Furniture Factory